jupyterlab/jupyterlab/tutorial/patterns.md

 ## Data Structures

-Prefer to use Vector over JavaScript `Array` for internal use for its extra flexibility.

-For public API, we have three options: JavaScript `Array`, `IIterator`, and `ISequence`.
+For public API, we have three options: JavaScript `Array`, `IIterator`, and `ReadonlyArray` (an interface defined by TypeScript).

 Prefer an `Array` for:
+- A and that is meant to be mutable.

+Prefer an a `ReadonlyArray`
 - A return value is the result of a newly allocated array, to avoid the extra allocation of an iterator.
-- A signal payload.
+- A signal payload - since it will be consumed by multiple listeners.
+- The values may need to be accessed randomly.
 - A public attribute that is inherently static.
-Use `.slice()` to make sure the internal value cannot be mutated by the consumer.

 Prefer an `IIterator` for:
-- A return value where the value is based on an internal `Vector` but the value should not need to be accessed randomly.
+- A return value where the value is based on an internal `Array` but the value should not need to be accessed randomly.
 - A set of return values that can be computed lazily.

-Prefer an `ISequence` when:
-- A return value or public attribute based on an internal `Vector` where the value may need to be accessed randomly.

 ## DOM Events